Home / Mis-sold Pensions / SIPP Claims / Mis-Sold Pension Investments / Greyfriars Asset Management and Portfolio Six

 Fill in your details below to have a no obligation chat about your situation

-What was wrong with Greyfriars Portfolio Six?
+What Was Wrong With Greyfriars Portfolio Six?

 Portfolio 6 (a collection of investment bonds created by Greyfriars) got special attention from the watchdogs at the FCA, possibly because it featured a lot of high-risk investments and may have been marketed to people who aren’t suitable for such risk when it comes to their SIPP pensions.